swedenconnect/technical-framework/Identity Binding.md

 <a name="population-register"></a>
 ### 3.2.
-End-user Holds a Copy of Record From the Swedish Population Register
+End-user Holds a Copy of Record from the Swedish Population Register

 **URI:** `http://id.swedenconnect.se/id-binding/process/populationregister`